GRSIM LEON MP Simulator

 Timing

-The simulator is cycle true, i.e a simulator time is maintained and incremented according the instruction timing of processors and cores.
+The simulator time is maintained and incremented according the instruction timing of processors and cores.
 The time resolution is 1 AHB clock.
 The simulator time is maintained using 64-bit values providing virtually unlimited simulation time.
 The transfers on the AHB bus are transaction-based for maximum performance.

-Simulation models of LEON2 and LEON3 processor cores are provided pre-compiled with the simulator.
+Simulation models of LEON2, LEON3 and LEON4 processor cores are provided pre-compiled with the simulator.
 The models are parametrizable and can emulate most processor configurations.
-The LEON3 model also emulates the behaviour of the MMU.
+The LEON3/LEON4 models also emulates the behaviour of the MMU.

 Custom IP core emulation

 A custom simulation model of an IP core is typically written in C, and linked together with the GRSIM library.
-The custom simulation model has access to the simulator event queue, interrupts and other internal data structures, allowing for accurate and timing true emulation.
-This provides high simulation performance and capability to communicate with simulator frameworks such as EUROSIM, SIMSAT or System-C.
+The custom simulation model has access to the simulator event queue, interrupts and other internal data structures, allowing for accurate emulation.
+This provides high simulation performance and capability to communicate with any other framework (e.g. such as EUROSIM or SIMSAT).

 Performance

 GRSIM is highly optimised for speed and provides simulation performance of more than 5 MIPS on a high-end PC.
-GRSIM can also accelerate simulation time when the emulated application is in idle mode.
-A collection of performance meassures are automatically calculated and can be displayed with the 'perf' command:
+A collection of performance measures are automatically calculated and can be displayed with the 'perf' command: